jpch26/Two-Treatments-Comparison/github_document.md

-R in the Lab: Simple Means Comparison
+R in the Lab: Two Treatments Comparison
 ================
 18/01/2021